moglxh/Red-team-journey/tryhackme/day-2.md

 # Day 2 - TryHackMe

 ## Rooms Completed
-- Linux Fundamentals Part 1
+- Linux Fundamentals Part 1 & 2
+- Nmap Live Host Discovery

 ## What I learned
-- Basic Linux commands
+- Basic Linux commands and navigation
-- File navigation and directory structure
+- How Nmap discovers live hosts on a network
-- Importance of Linux in cybersecurity
+- Importance of reconnaissance in cybersecurity

 ## Key Takeaway
-Linux is a core skill for cybersecurity and needs consistent practice.
+Reconnaissance is the first and most important step before any attack.

 ## Notes
-- Need to practice commands daily
+- Need to practice Linux commands regularly
+- Explore more Nmap options and flags